 Obje ctives Projected Start and End Dates Type of Activity and Funding Source Update Status 4.1 The AAA will engage the community to learn more about the interests in educational topics, classes, and other engagement opportunities as a response to the feedback received through the CWAP stakeholder engagement.
-2024 Coordination Continued.
-Presenting at town hall and other events, regular meeting with providers and other front-line groups, our own events such as public forums and hearings.
-AAA also conducts regular provider and client satisfaction surveys.
-4.2 The AAA will collaborate with senior centers to determine how to address community requests for expanded offerings and hours.
-2024 Administrative Revised.
-In light of budget cuts due to local budget shortfalls, AAA has reached out as far as bringing in more programming, assessing unmet needs, and offering technical assistance.
-4.3 The AAA will develop materials to encourage organizations to understand the benefits of employing older adults and the options to explore.
+2024 Coordination 4.2 The AAA will collaborate with senior centers to determine how to address community requests for expanded offerings and hours.
+2024 Administrative 4.3 The AAA will develop materials to encourage organizations to understand the benefits of employing older adults and the options to explore.
 This effort will broaden and improve the opportunities for older adults interested in employment.
-2024 Administrative Revised.
-AAA is revising our partnership with our Workforce Development Board and One-Stop Career Centers.
-Given proposed federal budget cuts, we will strategize moving forward with these services given the high level of interest in our population.
-4.4 The AAA will work with community partners to expand peer support group offerings offered to older adults to address topics such as grief, caregiving, and more.
-2024 Administrative Continued.
-Collaborating with health care partners directly and indirectly.
-Also holding roundtables to share services such as end of life, grief counseling, family support services.
-4.5 The AAA will launch a campaign to encourage volunteerism amongst older adults, increase social engagement, and improve the capacity of volunteer-driven programs.
-2024 Administrative Continued.
-Recruiting for ACA.
-Assisting ombudsman and other community partners with recruitment for critical volunteer roles.
-We provide advertising and announcements in our Senior Update newsletter and share on listserv, Senior Information and Assistance, and govdelivery.
-We have an updated volunteer policy for our direct services and contractors.
+2024 Administrative 4.4 The AAA will work with community partners to expand peer support group offerings offered to older adults to address topics such as grief, caregiving, and more.
+2024 Administrative 4.5 The AAA will launch a campaign to encourage volunteerism amongst older adults, increase social engagement, and improve the capacity of volunteer-driven programs.
+2024 Administrative